 Resveratrol is a polyphenol found in red wine that may be responsible for at least some of wine’s cognitive benefits.

-Resveratrol has been found to protect the neurons that create dopamine in Parkinson’s patients.
+Resveratrol protects the neurons that create dopamine in Parkinson’s patients.
 (54)

 Addictive substances of all kinds cause unnaturally high dopamine surges.

 Resveratrol mitigates these swings in dopamine and so may help substance abusers by turning down their desire for their substance of choice.
 (55)

 In his book Why Isn’t My Brain Working?, Harvard researcher Datis Kharrazian, PhD, DHSc, stresses the importance of antioxidant supplements to protect the area of the brain where dopamine is synthesized, the substantia nigra.

 He’s found the number one neuroprotective antioxidant to be blueberry extract.

 Others he recommends are alpha-lipoic acid, selenium, and N-acetyl cysteine (NAC) which all work by increasing levels of the master antioxidant glutathione.

 While you could take a glutathione supplement directly, I don’t recommend it.